databrickslabs/mosaic/docs/source/index.rst

      * Databricks Runtime 11.2+ with Photon enabled
      * Databricks Runtime for ML 11.2+

-    Other Databricks Runtime versions will not be supported any more.
+    Other Databricks Runtime versions will not be supported anymore.

 Mosaic provides: